FeatureBaseDB/featurebase-examples/bigdata-set/README.md

 ## Run FeatureBase
-This example requires FeatureBase is running on your computer.
-To get FeatureBase running quickly, ensure you have Docker installed and then begin by cloning this repository locally:
+This example requires FeatureBase running on your computer.
+To get FeatureBase running quickly, ensure you have git and Docker installed and then begin by cloning this repository locally:

 ```
 git clone https://github.com/FeatureBaseDB/featurebase-examples.git